 The camera was a great success and many people, among them a lot of women, started taking photographs.
 When the 100 pictures of the film were shot, the photographer could mail the camera to Eastman Kodak, where all the technical work would be done by skilled people.
 The Kodak camera was loaded with a new film and returned to the owner.
 As soon as the 100 prints (of 2.5 inch diameter) were finished, these were also sent.

 Reloading the camera and printing the photos cost $ 10.
 It wasn't really cheap, but the easy to use camera and the developing and printing service made photography attractive for many people.

-The original Kodak of 1888 was replaced by a slightly modified version in 1889.
+The original Kodak of 1888 was modified in 1889 when the barrel shutter was replaced by a sector shutter.
+In October 1889 a larger model Kodak was introduced and named No. 2 Kodak.
+From that moment on the first model was called No. 1 Kodak.
 The original one is quite rare now and a priced collectors item.

 The Kodak had no exposure counter, only a marker that indicated when enough film was wound for the next exposure.
 To keep track of the photos you had already taken, you could fill in a "Kodak Memorandum" booklet.
 These are very rare today, so I guess not many snapshooters took the trouble.

 The Kodak produced a round picture of 2.5 inch diameter.
 The photos were often mounted on cards with a purple border and gold edges.
 The back is decorated with a floral design.

 | || |